arthurbrunborg/InkassoMatcher/README.md

 NOTE: This should be run on Windows.
 Python 3 must be installed on the machine to run this program.
-This can be checked by opening Command Prompt and typing
+This can be checked by opening Command Prompt (open by clicking the Windows-key to bring up search and type 'cmd').
+Then type:
 ```
 python --version
 ```
+and click enter.

 If Python is not already installed it can be installed from https://www.python.org/downloads/.